jwplayer/buildpipe-buildkite-plugin/README.rst

 - There are two projects to track in the repo: jsproject and pyproject
 - The groups of steps ("stairs") for each project are: test, build, tag, deploy-staging and deploy-prod
 - Any git file changes that are subpaths of either project's path will trigger steps for each project
+- If a step is specific to a project, then the step commands start with entering that projects top-level path; one can use Makefile inheritance to take advantage of project specific variables
 - In addition, pyproject has jsproject as a dependency; any changes in jsproject will trigger steps for pyproject to be included in the pipeline; this is conveniant for shared utility packages
 - Deploys will only happen in master branch between 9am and 5pm ET during weekdays that are not on New Year's Eve and Day
 - Project jsproject will never create step deploy-prod